 The first thing was that I needed to find a surface appropriate for the project.
 I save almost everything from my furniture projects and this piece of wood was a leftover shelf that had been removed.
 Re-purposing is what makes my heart sing.
 If I can use what I have, I’m a happy girl.
 It was just the right size.

-After a quick sanding with my my Makita Orbital sander and 120 grit sandpaper, it was ready for paint.
+After a quick sanding with my Makita Orbital sander and 120 grit sandpaper, it was ready for paint.
 The board had a dark stain on the surface, but I wanted a lighter wood to show through the stencil, so sanding was quick and easy.

-If you’re using pallet wood, be sure to sand it fairly smooth.
+If you’re using pallet wood, be sure to sand it fairly smoothly.
 It will ensure that the felt mat lays flat on the surface and the spray paint doesn’t get under it.
 This will leave you with a clean and crisp outline of your pattern.
 When you’re spraying, spray directly down onto the board.

 While you’re here, would you like some free tips on painting your furniture?
 Just tell me where to send it and I’ll get right to you.